neha-lahari/billsplit-project/README.md

 # BillSplit – Smart Expense Sharing App

 BillSplit is a full-stack web application that helps users split expenses, manage groups, track balances, and settle payments easily.
-It is inspired by apps like Splitwise, built with a modern MERN stack.
+It is inspired by apps like Splitwise and built using the MERN stack.

 ---

-## **Project Structure**
+## Project Structure

 This repository contains two main folders at the root: